archagon/grammatical-passphrase-generator/README.md

 Bulletin:

 * The entropy count is possibly wrong at the moment, as it does not take grammar into account.
 Will have to double-check.
 * The words are currently too esoteric.
-They will be simplified using a second wordlist that only contains well-known words.
+The wordlist will be limited to more commonly-used words.
 * The sentences currently all have the same structure.
 The structure will eventually be randomized.

+You can try out the page at <http://archagon.github.io/grammatical-passphrase-generator>.